Halalaluyafail3/MultiMapTemplate/README.md

 This header reserves all identifiers beginning with `MapRESERVED__` in all contexts.

-All function, type, and structure names declared by calls to MapDecl shan't be used as macro names or declared globally.
+All function, type, and structure names declared by calls to MAP_DECL shan't be used as macro names or declared globally.

 The names of predefined structure members shan't be defined as macros.

-The names `MapDecl` and `MapDef` are reserved macro names for this header.
+The names `MAP_DECL` and `MAP_DEF` are reserved macro names for this header.

 # Example
 ```c